7 More Reasons why you should make time for travel

 Being away from daily stressors can be somewhat of a relationship therapy for couples and help to bring families closer together too.
 Without work obligations and running a home for a temporary period, you have extra time to create memories, bond and have fun with your family whether it’s a one day trip to Bangalore or a week in Panama.
 These will most likely be the moments your children remember when they are older, which is why it’s imperative to book time away from your home now and again.

 Surprising but true.
 People who love to travel develop better immunity as well as better mental health.
 That’s why doctors often prescribe a vacation to patients of depression and trauma.
-Trekking a mountain, running on beaches or taking a yoga retreat is so much more interesting than running on a treadmill.
-For people who feel the lack of motivation to hit the gym, travel is the best medicine.
+Think of trekking to the beautiful castles of the world, or doing Yoga in the beaches of Goa.
+For people who feel the lack of motivation to hit the gym (that’s me), travel is the best medicine.
 When you drive all the way to see a fort perched atop a hill and you finally spot it, that’s motivation enough for you to put your muscles to action and climb.

 When you are struggling to justify spending your precious time and money on traveling, assigning a purpose to one’s travels can make your adventure more interesting and meaningful.
 It can aid something that might currently be missing from your life that you didn’t know you needed until you go on your travels.
 These could be things as mentioned above such as; helping others through charity work, supporting diverse communities and cultures, spending quality time with your family and creating memories, and providing your inspiration and ideas for your work.